aws-solutions-library-samples/guidance-for-high-speed-rag-chatbots-on-aws/README.md

 #### 1. Setup the environment in AWS Cloud9 to connect to Aurora PostgreSQL DB Cluster

 - Navigate to the [AWS Cloud9 Console](https://console.aws.amazon.com/cloud9/home).
 You will see a Cloud9 Environment created by CloudFormation Stack with name `genai-pgvector-rag-chatbots-Cloud9-IDE`.
 Click on `Open`, a Cloud9 Environment will load and you will see Welcome page.
 Within the Cloud9 IDE, click on Window in the Top Menu and then Click on **New Terminal**
-- Use the code block below to setup the environment (use the Copy button on the right to copy code and paste it on the AWS Cloud9 Terminal)
+- Use the code block below to setup the environment (use the Copy button on the right to copy code and paste it on the AWS Cloud9 Terminal).
+Execute the code blocks one by one

      ```bash
     # Update the AWS CLI v2